veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 * GET /tenants/{tenantId}/groups

 ##### Get group
-To get a specific group by its ID, use the **GetGroup** method:
+To get a specific group by its ID, use **GetGroup**:
 * GET /tenants/{tenantId}/groups/{groupId}

 ##### Get direct users and groups in group
-To get all direct users and groups within a group, use the **GetGroupMembers** method:
+To get all direct users and groups within a group, use **GetGroupMembers**:
 * GET /tenants/{tenantId}/groups/{groupId}/members

 ##### Get users
-To get all users, including users inherited from groups, use the **GetMembersExploded** method:
+To get all users, including users inherited from groups, use **GetMembersExploded**:
 * GET /tenants/{tenantId}/groups/{groupId}/members/exploded

 ##### Update member
-To udate member properties using a JSON patch document, use the **PatchMember** method:
+To udate member properties using a JSON patch document, use **PatchMember**:
 * PATCH /tenants/{tenantId}/groups/{groupId}/members/{memberId}

 ##### Update group
-To updates group properties using a JSON patch document, use the **PatchGroup** method:
+To updates group properties using a JSON patch document, use **PatchGroup**:
 * PATCH /tenants/{tenantId}/groups/{groupId}

 ##### Get groups of group
-To list all the groups a specific group is a member of, use the **GetMemberOf** method:
+To list all the groups a specific group is a member of, use **GetMemberOf**:
 * GET /tenants/{tenantId}/groups/{groupId}/memberOf

 ##### Get applications group has license for
-To get all the applications licensed for the group, use the **GetApplications** method:
+To get all the applications licensed for the group, use **GetApplications**:
 * GET /tenants/{tenantId}/groups/{groupId}/applications

 #### Me
 The **Me** interface provides methods to retrieve information about the logged-in user, including their applications, groups, and tenants.

 ##### Get details for logged-in user
-To get the details for the logged-in user, use the **GetMyInfo** method:
+To get the details for the logged-in user, use **GetMyInfo**:
 * GET /me

 ##### Get all applications user has access to
-To get all the applications the user has access to, use the **GetMyApplications** method:
+To get all the applications the user has access to, use **GetMyApplications**:
 * GET /me/applications

 ##### Get all applications in tenant that user has access to
-To get all the  applications in a tenant the user has access to, use the **GetMyTenantApplications** method:
+To get all the  applications in a tenant the user has access to, use **GetMyTenantApplications**:
 * GET /me/tenants/{tenantId}/applications

 ##### Get groups logged-in user belongs to
-To get all the groups that the logged-in user belongs to, use the **GetMyGroups** method:
+To get all the groups that the logged-in user belongs to, use **GetMyGroups**:
 * GET /me/tenants/{tenantId}/groups

 ##### Get  all tenants logged-on user is member of.
-To get all the tenants the logged-on user is a member of, use the **GetMyTenants** method:
+To get all the tenants the logged-on user is a member of, use **GetMyTenants**:
 * GET /me/tenants

 ##### Get all tenants logged-on user is member of and has access to specific application
-To get all the tenants the logged-on user is a member of and has access to a specific application, use the **GetMyTenantsWithApplication** method:
+To get all the tenants the logged-on user is a member of and has access to a specific application, use **GetMyTenantsWithApplication**:
 * GET /me/applications/{applicationId}/tenants

 ##### Verify Veracity user policies and return appropriate responses based on policy compliance
-To Verify Veracity user policies and return appropriate responses based on policy compliance, use the **VerifyUserPolicy** method:
+To Verify Veracity user policies and return appropriate responses based on policy compliance, use **VerifyUserPolicy**:
 * POST /me/applications/{applicationId}/.policy()

 It returns an empty 202 response if all policies are correct, and 406 with an error response with the URL to send the user to the correct the policy issue.